Hem810/FORMFIT-AI/README.md

 3.Then select the workout on the select_workout page

-4.Click on start on the last page to start the workout.You can use the next to skip the exescise or stop to quit.\n
+4.Click on start on the last page to start the workout.You can use the next to skip the exescise or stop to quit.